slurmulon/hazy/README.md

 }
 ```

 > **Note:** The query operator currently always returns an `Array`.
 I consider this a limitation because it makes it difficult to integrate queries with other expressions.
-I hope to fix this soon.
+I hope to address this issue soon.

-### Functional Queries
+The only known limitation on the nesting depth of embedded fixtures is the stack size of the process.
+I have not pushed this limitation very far at all, but if any
+issues are encountered then please open an issue on Github.

+### Lazy Query Matchers

-With Hazy we can leverage this powerful query mechanism in any testing environment to provide test-specific functionality to your fixtures.
+With Hazy we can leverage this powerful query mechanism in any Node environment to provide test-specific functionality to your fixtures.
+This is achieved by monkey-patching fixtures in the pool that match a specific `JsonPath` pattern.

 For example, if we wanted to query our fixture pool for any fixture with an `owner` object containing an `id` property
 and then update those fixtures with new `bark()` functionality, then we would use the following: